bernardosulzbach/dungeon/STYLE.md

 ## At-clauses

 Any of the standard "at-clauses" that are used appear in the order `@param`, `@return`, `@throws`, and these types never appear with an empty description.
-When an at-clause doesn't fit on a single line, continuation lines are indented four spaces from the position of the `@`.

 ## The summary fragment